 “I love these knives.
 I have been buying the whole line little by little because they are not cheap.
 All worth it.
 The grip is perfect.
 Even with wet hands, the little indentations make it stay put.
 They won’t slip.
 They are super sharp and keep their edge.”

-Best Paring Knife for Potatoes: SKY LIGHT Peeling Knife
+Best Paring Knife for Peeling Potatoes: Birds Beak Paring Knife